BRG-teaching/CSDI_2022/course-material/v.-rhinovault-2/tutorial-5/_exercise_1.md

 Here are the answers to the RV3 Exercise.

 {% hint style="warning" %}
-**The screenshots showing the form and force diagram color-coded is just meant to help you understand the answers.
+**The screenshots showing the form and force diagram color-coded are just meant to help you understand the answers.
 This was not required to be turned in.**
 {% endhint %}